‘Superman & Lois’: Sofia Hasmik Upped To Series Regular For Season 2

 Related Story

-Friday Ratings: 48th Daytime Emmys Beaten By US Olympic Trials And Gymnast Simone Biles
+'Supernatural' Prequel 'The Winchesters' In Works At The CW From Jensen & Danneel Ackles

-Cast also includes Jordan Elsass as Jonathan Kent, Alexander Garfin as Jordan Kent, Erik Valdez as Kyle Cushing, Inde Navarrette as Sarah Cushing, Wolé Parks as The Stranger, Adam Rayner as Morgan Edge with Dylan Walsh as General Samuel Lane and Emmanuelle Chriqui as Lana Lang Cushing.
+Cast also includes Jordan Elsass as Jonathan Kent, Alexander Garfin as Jordan Kent, Erik Valdez as Kyle Cushing, Inde Navarrette as Sarah Cushing, Wolé Parks as The Stranger and Adam Rayner as Morgan Edge, with Dylan Walsh as General Samuel Lane and Emmanuelle Chriqui as Lana Lang Cushing.

 Based on the characters from DC created by Jerry Siegel and Joe Shuster, Superman & Lois is developed by Greg Berlanti and Todd Helbing, who serve as executive producers, with Sarah Schechter, Geoff Johns and David Madden.
 Todd Helbing wrote the teleplay for the first episode, based on a story by Berlanti and Helbing.
 Lee Toland Krieger executive produced and directed the first episode.
 Superman & Lois is from Berlanti Productions in association with Warner Bros.
 Television.